nickbabcock/EU4.Savegame/README.md

 This project's first priority is Windows; however, Linux/Mac may be reached one day with Mono.
 Caveat, I do not know Mono, so this is a great opportunity to help!

+## Design Guidelines

+Fail early, fail hard - The last desired outcome is for the user to believe the savegame was parsed correctly, when the contrary is true.
+After parsing or updating each entity, a validation check must be performed and a failure results in an exception being thrown.
+This also alerts us to possible bugs in the parsing sooner than if we allowed more flexible input.